01-MartinK/memoBook/README.md

 Second you should have an java editing software like eclipse or IntellJ Idea.

 You should have set up javafx in the project run options.

-## What is it!
-It's a small test application for memo keeping that I developed for a school project.

 ## Features
 Features that it has got: